cc-Mehdi/SSMS-Guide/README.md

 Remember that security management is a complex and critical aspect of database administration.
 It's important to follow best practices, regularly update security measures, and stay informed about potential vulnerabilities and patches for your SQL Server instance.
 Always refer to official documentation and consult with security experts when needed.

 ## Maintenance and Monitoring

+Maintenance and monitoring are essential tasks in SQL Server Management Studio (SSMS) to ensure the optimal performance and stability of your SQL Server instances.
+Here's a brief overview of maintenance and monitoring tasks you can perform in SSMS:

 ## Integration with Source Control
 ## Extensions and Customization
 ## Tips and Tricks